Estradiol and norgestimate

 What other drugs will affect estradiol and norgestimate?

-Other drugs may interact with estradiol and norgestimate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Many drugs can affect estradiol and norgestimate.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Related treatment guides